ChandanMayya/SarasvathiParijatha/README.md

 # SarasvathiParijatha

 A new repository to play ih GIT!!!
-It is a demo project
+It is a demo projecEE: